vryno/api-docs/index.md

 [![basic_setup](basic_echo_test.svg)](https://asciinema.org/a/482550)

-Ascii recording of above demo can be found here as well https://asciinema.org/a/482550
+Ascii recording of above demo can be found here as well (https://asciinema.org/a/482550)

 #### Authentication

 ---

-Signup requires a recaptcha token, so please first signup at https://app.vryno.vom/signup
+As of now signup and login requires google captcha token, plan is to implement an oauth flow, so that user can login without the captcha.
+So, first signup at at (https://app.vryno.vom/signup) then login at (https://app.vryno.vom/login) a cookie will be set with the name `vryno-access-token` that is required for any further api interaction.